Financial Accountability Return Guide

 Can I use any surplus from Fee Relief Payment for operational expenses after I have applied the funding to level 1 'as a weekly reduction to a family’s gap fees across the total service operating weeks for the calendar year’?

-No, services must first apply the funding in the order noted in Section 4.1.2 Fee Relief Payment Spending Rules i.e. if there is any surplus after applying the funding to level 1 ‘as a weekly reduction to a family’s gap fees across the total service operating weeks for the calendar year for eligible children accessing fee relief at the service’, you then apply this surplus to level 2 ‘to cover any additional charges imposed on the eligible children, such as levies.
+No, services must first apply the funding in the order noted in Section 4.1.2 Fee Relief Payment Spending Rules.
+If there are remaining funds after applying the funding to level 1 ‘as a weekly reduction to a family’s gap fees across the total service operating weeks for the calendar year for eligible children accessing fee relief at the service’, funds must then be applied to level 2 ‘to cover any additional charges imposed on the eligible children, such as levies.

 For more information, see the 2023 Start Strong for Long Day Care FAQs.